Younes-Bekkali/Rocket_Elevators_Controllers/README.md

 # Rocket_Elevators_Controllers

-WEEK#3: Commercial controller using C sharp and GoLang codes The test is four different scenarios
+WEEK#3: The commercial controller codes using C sharp and GoLang codes

+The test is four different scenarios for different columns, directions, and floors.

-To test the C# using the VS code terminal, after launching the code using dotnet run, you'll be asked to answer the number of a scenario from 1 to 4 for the four different scenarios 1 to 4. after each scenario you'll be asked  if you want to proceed to another scenario or not (y/n).
+To test the C# using the VS code terminal, after launching the code using "dotnet run", you'll be asked to answer the number of a scenario from 1 to 4 for the four different scenarios 1 to 4. after each scenario you'll be asked  if you want to proceed to another scenario or not (y/n).

 To test the Golang code using the VS code: " go run Commercial_Controller_GoLang.go" on the terminal.

-WEEK#2: Residential controller using Javascript and Python codes
+WEEK#2: The residential controller codes using Javascript and Python codes

 Open the "Residential_Controller.html" and press on the button to test the javascript code.
 You can also use Node.js and the deboger to access to the consol.
 For the Python code you can just ran the code.